CosmoAI-AES/CosmoAI-AES.github.io/docs/Roulette Calculation.md

 extremely time consuming.
 It seems to be possible to calculate 5-10 orders, but test runs often crash.
 This is work in progress.

+We have implemented several versions of the amplitudes scripts,
++ no simplification (`amplitudes2.py`) is fast bat generates enormous files.
+    + there seems to be a bug which can kill the script before the file is completely written
+    + one run on IDUN completes in a minute ($m=5$) but the output file is not complete
+    + it uses a lot of memory and seems to crash on nyquist ($m=5$ and 32Gb).
++ factoring between (`amplitudes.py`) as used for SIS is slow
++ full simplification (`amplitudessim.py`) is extremely slow but produces shorter files

 ## Point Mass Lens

 Point Mass Lenses can be simulated in the roulette model using the